explodecomputer/ImputationPractical/README.md

 ### Performing associations with imputed data

 It is possible to convert the imputed data to plink's binary format.
-This will **destroy** information, because it takes the dosages and reduces them to 'best guess' genotypes - discarding the uncertainty that the dosages encapsulate.
+This will **destroy** information, because it takes the dosages and reduces them to 'best guess' genotypes - discarding the uncertainty inherent in probabilistic dosages.
 With best guess data one can perform associations as usual with plink or other software.

-Alternatively, there is software that can perform associations on the dosage data itself, using the uncertainty as part of the association test statistic.
-For Oxford format data we can use software called [SNPTEST](https://mathgen.stats.ox.ac.uk/genetics_software/snptest/snptest.html).
+Alternatively, there is software that can perform associations on the probabilistic dosage data itself, using the uncertainty as part of the association test statistic.
+For Oxford or VCF format data we can use software called [SNPTEST](https://mathgen.stats.ox.ac.uk/genetics_software/snptest/snptest.html).

 1. Here we will perform associations of all the SNPs in our file against BMI